 Berkeley Optometry Responds to COVID-19

 Berkeley Optometry’s clinic is open and providing eye care services.
-Our 3rd and 4th year students will return to clinical training on June 8; our research faculty continue to lead efforts to mobilize scientists around the globe in an urgent quest to find innovative ways to test and treat COVID-19; and we have developed detailed safety measures to keep our patients and our school community safe.
+Our 3rd and 4th year students have returned to on-site clinical training; our research faculty continue to lead efforts to mobilize scientists around the globe in an urgent quest to find innovative ways to test and treat COVID-19; and we have developed detailed safety measures to keep our patients and our school community safe.

 Clinic is Open for Eye Care Services